 Public Goods works within the membership model to bring you ethical, sustainable home, health, and wellness goods at cost.
 They’ve recently added a grocery section as well, crucial for these pandemic times.
 Their concept is that of cutting out the middleman (storefronts) so they can bring products directly to you for cheaper.
 It’s $59/year, with a 14 day trial period, so you can order some items and see how you like them before you commit to a yearly membership.

 We’ve partnered with Public Goods to offer you guys a 15% discount on your first purchase, just use code “ALTPGA” when checking out!

 You can search within filters to find products that are important to you, with filters like “vegan” “organic” “non-GMO” and more.
 You can find items like body and wellness products like face masks, hand sanitizer, shampoo bars, biodegradable bamboo menstrual products; home goods like compostable bags, reusable produce bags; grocery items like tea, jam, chips, and canned goods.

 Public Goods uses the most sustainable options available, with sugar cane bottles, tree free paper, and more.
 They’re always working to reduce their carbon footprint and integrate more sustainable options into their shipping and packaging process.
-In our experience, the packages have come with tree free paper and minimal plastic packaging (the only thing we’ve gotten that was in plastic was a washcloth).
+In our experience, the packages have come with tree free paper and minimal plastic packaging.

 Another cool thing about Public Goods is that for every order placed, a tree is planted to help offset the carbon cost of shipping.
 They do this through partnering with Eden Reforestation Projects, whose initiatives work to reduce extreme poverty and restore healthy forests by employing local villagers to plant millions of trees every year.
 Through Eden Reforestation Projects, Public Goods has planted nearly 100,000 trees and counting.